Jonas-Carew/NixOS-config/README.md

 # My personal NixOS config that runs on all my computers and virtual machines

+## Features

+This flake has many features and bindings, many of which are documented on the wiki for my WSL-Nix-Basis repository

+I plan to document all features and tweaks of this full flake on a wiki here, but I haven't done it yet.

+## Making a new host

 To make a new host one must follow these steps:

 - Add a new host directory with the new host's `configuration.nix` and `hardware-configuration.nix` files.